richardcarls/passport-indieauth/README.md

 - `redirectUri` {String} - The authorization redirect URI.
 - `responseType` {String} - The response type of the auth request.
 Valid values are `'id'` (identification only), or `'code'` (identification + authorization) (optional, defaults to 'id')
 - `defaultAuthEndpoint` {String} - The fallback authorization service to use if not discovered. (optional, defaults to 'https://indieauth.com/auth')
-- `mfDataAsProfile` {Boolean} - Prefer to have the parsed microformat data passed to the verify callback as `profile`.
-Default is to map the parsed data to PortableContacts schema (optional, defaults to false)
 - `passReqToCallback` {Boolean} - If `true`, passes the request object to the verify callback. (optional, defaults to false)

 #### Authenticate Requests